eoinkelly/notes/big-data/overview.md

 https://prestodb.io/

 > Presto is an open source SQL query engine that’s fast, reliable, and efficient at scale.
 Use Presto to run interactive/ad hoc queries at sub-second performance for your high volume apps.

+-   Can query data from Hive or a relational DB via "connectors"
+-   is the underlying tech for AWS Athena

 ## Apache Impala